 Researchers at the University of California, San Diego (UCSD) School of Medicine are studying whether oxytocin might help patients with schizophrenia, social anxiety and a variety of other disorders.
 It may also help with autism and other conditions where suffers often avoid eye-to-eye gaze, focus on less relavent areas of the face, and avoid meaningful social contact.
 The UCSD researchers theorize that use of oxytocin might act on the brains of these patients which ultimately increase the level of trust or emotional contact between patient and physician, or with patients and significant others.

 Oxytocin can also affect different anti-stress functions, such as the reduction of blood pressure and cortisol levels, reducing anxiety, and increasing tolerance to pain.

-Oxytocin may be administered by injection (IV, IM or SC).
-We recommend using subcutaneous injections (SC) as it is easy to administer yourself at home.
+We recommend using oxytocin injections subcutaneously (SC) as it is easy to administer yourself at home.
 We also offer a new needle-free injector for easy, pain free injections.
 For more information on our needle-free injector click here.

 Studies have proven oxytocin nasal spray to increase serum oxytocin levels which is another convenient way to administer oxytocin.
 Our laboratory produces a sterile oxytocin nasal spray which is also available with a doctors prescription.
 It may also be administered sublingually and is also available in this form however we recommend the injection or nasal spray instead as they are the most effective.